totalspectrum/spin2cpp/doc/basic.md

 ### Memory allocation

 Fastspin BASIC supports allocation of memory and garbage collection.
 Memory allocation is done from a small built-in heap.
-This heap defaults to 256 bytes in size, but this may be changed by defining a constant `HEAPSIZE` in the top level file of the program.
+This heap defaults to 256 bytes in size on Propeller 1, and 4096 bytes on Propeller 2.
+This may be changed by defining a constant `HEAPSIZE` in the top level file of the program.

 Garbage collection works by scanning memory for pointers that were returned from the memory allocation function.
 As long as references to the original pointers returned by functions like `left$` or `right$` exist, the memory will not be re-used for anything else.